tachyons-css/tachyons/README.md

 Build responsive, performant, and easy to maintain interfaces faster.

+## Principles

+* Everything should be 100% responsive
+* Everything should be readable on any device
+* Everything should be as performant as possible
+* Designing in the browser should be easy
+* It should be easy to change an interface without breaking any existing interfaces
+* Doing one thing extremely well promotes reusability and reduces repetition
+* CSS is for users.
+Not developers.

 ## Getting started

 Set up the project by cloning the repo, navigating into it, and installing the necessary dependencies by running the following commands: